Protecting Your Eyes From Serious Sun Damage

 Ultraviolet (UV) rays from the sun can be damaging to your eyes causing macular degeneration, the leading cause of vision loss in older Americans; cataracts, the clouding of the eye’s natural lens (the part of the eye that focuses the light we see); pterygium, a growth on the cornea and the white of the eye, which blocks vision; skin cancer around the eyelids; and corneal sunburn, which can be very painful and cause temporary loss of vision.
 Lower your risk for these harmful sun side effects and increase your eye health by protecting your eyes from UV rays this summer.

-Two oysters provide more than your daily dose of zinc, which helps keep your retina working at it’s best.
-If you’re not a fan of oysters, you can also get a good dose of zinc from meat & poultry, fortified cereals, beans, nuts, shellfish, and whole grains.
+Oysters: Two oysters provide more than your daily dose of zinc, which helps keep your retina working at it’s best.
+If you’re not a fan of oysters, you can also get a good dose of zinc from meat and poultry, fortified cereals, beans, nuts, shellfish, and whole grains.

 So remember to keep your eyes safe this summer by pairing protective gear like sunglasses and hats with foods that offer plenty of eye health nutrients.